If you disagree with the Assessor’s Notice of Determination, you may choose to appeal that decision to the County Board of Equalization.

 Residential Appeals: Appeals of residential property to the Douglas County Board of Equalization may be filed online beginning July 1, 2014.
 In order to file an appeal online you will need the Account Number and the Appeal Number found on the Assessor’s Notice of Determination, which will be mailed out on or before July 1, 2014.

-- Online Protest is Now Open - To file your appeal and schedule your hearing online please visit http://apps.douglas.co.us/apps/cboe/
+- Online Protest is Closed - To view your appeal and all documentation please visit http://apps.douglas.co.us/apps/cboe/

 Vacant Land, Commercial and Business Personal Property Appeals: The Notice of Determination serves as the petition for appealing the Assessor’s decision.
 In order to submit a valid appeal, you must check the appeal box found below the account description and indicate your estimate of value in the space provided in accordance with Colorado law, 39-8-106, (1.5), C.R.S.
 For each account appealed please state the reason(s) why you disagree with the Assessor’s determination of value and attach additional documentation if necessary.
 Pertinent documentation includes, but is not limited to, comparable sales or income and expense data.
 It is required that you sign and date the form below, and provide the Board of Equalization with contact information including a telephone number and an email address.
 The completed form must be mailed or delivered on or before July 15 for real property and July 21 for personal property to the Douglas County Board of Equalization, 100 Third Street, Castle Rock, CO 80104, Phone: 303-660-7302, Fax: 303-688-1293.

 What should I include with my written appeal?

 IMPORTANT: The items in bold lettering MUST be included with your petition